 Star Wars: Galaxy’s Edge at Disneyland – Dining

-Oga’s Cantina – If you’ve always wanted to step inside one of the Star Wars galaxy’s infamous cantina’s, a visit here is a must.
-This local watering hole is where bounty hunters, smugglers, rogue traders and weary travelers coming to refuel, conduct meetings and enjoy the musical entertainment of droid DJ R-3X.
+Oga’s Cantina – If you’ve always wanted to step inside one of the Star Wars Galaxy’s Edge infamous cantina’s, a visit here is a must.
+This local watering hole is where bounty hunters, smugglers, rogue traders, and weary travelers come to refuel, conduct meetings and enjoy the musical entertainment of droid DJ R-3X.
 Alcoholic drinks, mocktails, and other specialty items, like Blue Milk, are served here.